pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }

 // although Moderators have some special
-// privileges they are still regular Users
+// privileges, they are still regular Users
 // and should be able to do all the same stuff struct Moderator {
     user: User,